1. Stewed Lamb (藥燉羊肉)

 6. Taiwanese Sausage (香腸老闆)

 Taiwanese sausage is amazing.
 The sausages available here are much different and if you ask me, much more tasty than the variety you will find in China, Hong Kong and in the west.
 The most popular sausages here are made with wild boar and are often dried using sugar or Kaoliang rice wine (高粱酒) giving them a sweet taste.
 The sausages are barbecued and usually served on a stick with some fresh cut garlic.
 This vendor has several sauces to brush over the sausage.
 The green sauce is a wasabi sauce which when added to the sausage gives just the right kick.
-Sausage is sold throughout the country, but the best are always the ones freshly made by Taiwan's aboriginal tribes.
-Whenever I see the words "Aboriginal" (原住民) and "sausage" (香腸) I usually stop dead in my tracks and order one.
+Sausage is sold throughout the country, but the best are always the ones freshly made by Taiwan's Indigenous tribes.
+Whenever I see the words "Indigenous" (原住民) and "sausage" (香腸) I usually stop dead in my tracks and order one.

 7. Tea and Teapots (茶品老闆)